Welcome to Year 2

 We will also be going to Forest School on Tuesday afternoons.
 Please ensure that your child is wearing their school uniform when they come to school and that they bring their Forest School clothes with them.
 In addition, hair needs to be tied back securely and all jewellery removed.

 Punctuality has improved and only a few pupils are regularly late.
 This is recorded in the register and monitored by our EWO (Education Welfare Officer).
 Attendance, however, is still an issue.
 Please note authorised leave is no longer provided for holidays.

 Water is necessary for the brain to function correctly and children have access to their water bottles during lesson time.
 Please send in a water bottle for your child on a daily basis.

 There is an opportunity for your child to have a piece of fruit prior to playtime.
 This is provided by the school as we are anxious to promote healthy eating.

 Times Tables Clubs

 On a Friday, your child will attempt a times table club activity.
 Once they have correctly answered every question in the club, they will progress to the next level.
-Learning their times tables will help with many aspects of maths as they progress through the school so any support that you could give them would be beneficial.
+Learning their times tables will help with many aspects of Maths as they progress through the school so any support that you could give them would be beneficial.
 We will begin by learning the 1 and 2 times tables before progressing to the 10s and 5s and beyond.
-You will receive a sticker in their reading record when your child is moving up, informing you of which table they need to learn next.

 At the end of each key stage, schools formally assess performance to measure your child’s progress.
 In the Summer Term your children will participate in end of Key Stage tests.
 As they take place in May and June, it is essential that no holidays are booked at this time.
 The teacher assessment is moderated by the local authority.
 This is to make sure teachers make consistent assessments of children’s work.